COVID-19 Protection for Working People

 Low-wage workers are our first line of defense against COVID-19, but they are feeling the greatest economic impact of the outbreak.
 Healthcare and long-term care workers, janitorial workers, food service workers, child care workers, municipal workers, adjunct faculty, gig workers, and others on the front lines are critical to supporting our communities during the outbreak.
 Women, people of color, and immigrants are all overrepresented in frontline occupations and industries.

 But many front-line workers are struggling economically and lack basic economic protections including adequate paid sick time.
 No worker should face a choice between going to work sick or losing the pay they desperately need to make ends meet.
-As Massachusetts develops a plan to begin to reopen the economy, it is essential that all workers have access to additional job-protected paid sick time.

 Massachusetts will not be able to safely reopen our economy if tens of thousands of workers feel the need to go to work even when they might be sick.
 To protect the public health of our communities, Massachusetts needs to pass Emergency Paid Sick Time legislation to ensure that all workers can take paid sick time during this crisis.